Heering House: Kofoed family

-Kofoed lived in the building with his wife, Marie Kofoed (1760 - 1838), and an adopted son from Saint Croix.
+Kofoed lived in the building with his wife, Marie Kofoed (1760–1838), and an adopted son from Saint Croix.

 When Marie Kofoed became a widow in 1812, she involved herself in philanthropic work in the local community, supporting unmarried women and widows of seamen financially, and continued to live in the house until her own death in 1838.

 The Heering era

 The house was then purchased by Peter Frederik Suhm Heering who needed more space for his expanding business enterprises.
 He had begun a production of Cherry Heering liqueur in 1818 which had gained world-wide success.
 In 1833 he had also made a move into shipping, acquiring a schooner built in Svaneke on Bornholm.
-And by 1858, his company, Heering Line, operated a fleet of ten merchant ships which sailed on South America and the Mediterranean Sea.
+By 1858, his company, Heering Line, operated a fleet of ten merchant ships which sailed to South America and the Mediterranean Sea.

 After Peter Heering's death in 1875, the property remained in the Heering family for another four generations.

 Later history

 In 1977 the property was purchased by the Private Bank (Privatbanken) in 1977.
-Parts of the building was then rented out to the Danish Ministry of Foreign Affairs.
+Parts of the building were then rented out to the Danish Ministry of Foreign Affairs.
 In 1999 the property changed hands once again when it was acquired by the Nordea Foundation.
 From 2008 to 2011 it underwent a DKK 100 mio. renovation.